data-lessons/literate-programming-r-demo/_episodes/02-literate-programming.md

 > ## 2.
 Literate programming
 >
 > - Organize your work
-> - Make work more pleasant for yourself? (less tedium, less manual, less ...)
+> - make work more pleasant for yourself? (less tedium, less manual, less ...)
-> - Reduce friction for collaboration
+> - reduce friction for collaboration?
-> - Reduce friction for communication
+> - reduce friction for communication?
-> - Make your work navigable, interpretable, and repeatable by others {: .objectives}
+> - make your work navigable, interpretable, and repeatable by others?
+{: .objectives}

 #### Getting the analysis right is only one link